Powerful US storms bring threats ranging from critical fire weather to blizzard conditions

 Other cities hosting large events included Biloxi, Mississippi, where an annual parade was set for Tuesday afternoon.

-In downtown Pensacola in the Florida Panhandle, organizers were planning a Big Easy-style festival that included food trucks, dancing, live entertainment and a low country seafood boil.

 Martin reported from Atlanta.
-Associated Press writers Sara Cline in Baton Rouge, Louisiana, Freida Frisaro in Miami and Susan Montoya Bryan in Albuquerque, New Mexico, contributed.
+Associated Press writers Sean Murphy in Oklahoma City; Sara Cline in Baton Rouge, Louisiana; and Susan Montoya Bryan in Albuquerque, New Mexico, contributed.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.